lmaccherone/coffeedoctest/README.md

         --clean       : Deletes temporary files even if there is an error --requirepath : Specifies "require" search root (default "./")

-**coffeetestdoc** will copy needed `.coffee` files into a `node_modules` folder within the the coffeedoctest temporary working directory.
+**coffeedoctest** will copy needed `.coffee` files into a `node_modules` folder within the the coffeedoctest temporary working directory.
 This makes it possible for your example code to do simple `require`s so you don't clutter your example code with relative paths that may not apply to your users' usage.

 The `--requirepath <folder with modules your examples require>` option will allow you to specify a subset of your project tree to go into this temporary node_modules folder.
-If you do not specify a `--requirepath` it will copy all `.coffee` files it finds from the current directory down.
+If you do not specify a `--requirepath`, it will copy all `.coffee` files it finds from the current directory down.

+A typical usage might look like this:

+    coffeedoctest --readme --requirepath src src

+## Installation ##

+    npm install -g coffeedoctest